 (b) the Chair of the Academic Board of the University.

+(3A) A person who is a member of the staff of the University is not eligible to be a member of the Senate under subsection (1)(h).

 (4) Of the members of the Senate —

 (a) at least 2 must have financial expertise (as demonstrated by relevant qualifications and by experience in financial management at a senior level in the public or private sector); and